ionic-enterprise/security-trifecta-vue/README.md

 Since all operations in a mobile context are run against the database, we need a way to sync the database with the Restful API.
 This sample application uses a very simple sync mechanism that could easily be expanded upon if need be.
 See `/src/use/sync.ts` for details.

-In this application, the only application that can be changed is the tasting notes.
+In this application, the only data that can be changed is the tasting notes.
 As such, it has the most complicated sync operation:

 ```typescript
 const syncTastingNotes = async (): Promise<void> => {